6 min. to read.

 Now, I understand this reflection is really focused on the male perspective.
 I know there are other ways to see this story.
 I know that this isn’t what you’d call good clean exegesis.
 But, as I was journaling, this one thought impacted me deeply.

 I’ve been struggling all summer feeling that my plans were falling apart.
-Some of things that have been happening are decidedly messy, not something I want to brag about, not something that fits my image of the good life.
+Some of the things that have been happening are decidedly messy, not something I want to brag about, not something that fits my image of the good life.
 But what if this mess is exactly what God wants to do in my life?

 - What if a hit to my reputation (“Didn’t he nearly burn out?
 Didn’t his poor leadership nearly incapacitate his church?) is exactly what God needs to do a new work in me?